Getting the results of your pathology report

 - Are there any activity restrictions for me?
 When can I resume my normal activity level?

 "Many patients feel like they've lost control and are stuck in limbo.
-It seems like the results of the pathology report will tell you what your whole future will be like, but you don't know when you'll get the call or how it will turn out."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+It seems like the results of the pathology report will tell you what your whole future will be like, but you don't know when you'll get the call or how it will turn out."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org